-Telemedicine is described simply as “the remote delivery of healthcare services.”
+Telemedicine vendor is described simply as “the remote delivery of healthcare services.”
 Initially, Telemedicine was developed as a way to treat patients with few doctors in remote areas.
 Yet now, it draws people everywhere, as this technology’s simplicity has become a huge draw.
 Patients with an internet connection and a video device do not go to the doctor’s office anymore.

 HIPAA Compliant Telemedicine Software allows health care practitioners to use telecommunications technologies to identify, diagnose, and treat patients at a distance.
 Telemedicine helps you to explore symptoms, medical conditions, and more in real-time with a healthcare provider.
 Telemedicine field is changing faster than ever before.